telerik/blazor-docs/knowledge-base/grid-change-border-color.md

     * The specific header cell and the one after it (`th + th`);
     * The specific data cell and the one after it (`td + td`).

+> The first column doesn't have a left border.
+If necessary, apply a custom border style to the header table and data table containers.

 The Grid and TreeList reuse the the same CSS classes.
 As a result, the CSS code below works in the exact same way for the two components.

 >caption Apply custom styles to some Grid or TreeList borders